Meet and be mentored this summer by leading quantum experts at some of the world’s most innovative quantum companies:

 You are eligible to apply if you:

-This program consists of 2-4 weeks of intensive training in the foundations of quantum computing followed by approximately 4-5 weeks of a quantum research or internship experience with one of our host organizations.
+This program consists of 3 weeks of intensive training in the foundations of quantum computing followed by 3 weeks of a quantum research or internship experience with one of our host organizations.

 The training component of the program will be virtual.

-The internship may be virtual, hybrid, or in-person depending on the host organization's preference.
+The research or internship component may be virtual, hybrid, or in-person.

-Students will need to reside in Maryland state for the duration of the program regardless of in-person, hybrid, or virtual internship placement.
+Students will need to reside in the DMV area for the duration of the program regardless of in-person, hybrid, or virtual project placement.

 Acceptances will be made on a rolling basis until the course reaches capacity.
 Once to capacity, applications will be closed.